thomassuedbroecker/go-access-postgres-create-table-insert-data/README.md

 3. Execute the SQL statement
 4. Verify one value with a query

+### Basic programming steps

+1. Create HTTP request "github"
+2. Define header
+3. Create client
+4. Invoke HTTP request
+5. Verify the request status
+6. Get only body from response
+7. Convert body to json content
+8. Extract and decode file content from json
+9. Connect to a database
+10. Create a sql statements from file content
+11. Verify the created tables with a query

 ### Some useful resources:

 * [How to convert an HTTP response body to a string in Go][https://freshman.tech/snippets/go/http-response-to-string/]